Technology Indicators of Progression

 Planning for Practice

-Effective planning techniques are critical for informed and responsive technological practice.
+Effective planning techniques are critical for informed and responsive Technological Practice.
 Planning tools must be fit for purpose if they are to ensure the successful development of outcomes.
-Planning allows understandings from past and current experiences, as well as those that may be reliably forecast, to be taken into account in a systematic and managed way.
+Planning allows understandings from past and current experiences, as well as those that may be reliably forecasted, to be taken into account in a systematic and managed way.
 Efficient resource management and accessing of stakeholder feedback relies on forward planning.
 Planning for practice incorporates ongoing critical evaluation and efficient and appropriate documentation.
-Planning for Practice can be thought of as the organising practice of technological practice.
+Planning for Practice can be thought of as the ‘organising’ practices of Technological Practice.

 Outcome Development & Evaluation